tdaff/automation/options.rst

    Turn on spin polarization in dft. [bool]

+.. envvar:: surface_area_probe =

+   Radius of probe for calculating surface areas.
+A probe of radius 0.0 will generate the VdW surface typical values for probe molecules are 1.42 (H2), 1.72 (CO2) or 1.82 (N2) (Å). [float, list]

+.. envvar:: surface_area_resolution = 0.03

+   Approximate area per point when subdividing accessible surface areas (Å²).

+.. envvar:: surface_area_save = False

+   Save the valid points on the surface to a file. [bool]

+.. envvar:: surface_area_uniform_sample = False

+   Use points with a uniform spacing? (or do Monte Carlo sampling) [bool]

+.. envvar:: symmetry = False

+   Treat symmetrical atoms as equivalent for charges. [bool]

 .. envvar:: threaded_codes = repeat

    Codes that run with openmp threads, not mpi. [str, list]